godaddy/gasket/packages/gasket-command-plugin/README.md

 };
 ```

-## Hooks
+## Lifecycles

-The following hooks are introduced by this plugin:
+The following lifecycles are introduced by this plugin:

 ### getCommands